-The Public Records Board is responsible for the preservation of important State records, the orderly disposition of State Records that have become obsolete and cost-effective management of records by State agencies.
+The Public Records Board is responsible for the preservation of important State records, the orderly disposition of State Records that have come to the end of their life and cost-effective management of records by State agencies.

 State agencies must have written approval from the board to dispose of records they generate or receive.

 The Public Records Board meets quarterly in Madison.
 Meetings generally last 2 to 3 hours.
-The Board's Records Management Committee, Records Resource Management Committee and Policy Committee also meet quarterly in Madison.
-The Board's Records Officer Council meets monthly in Madison.
+The Board's Records Management Committee and Operations and Training Advisory Committee also meet quarterly in Madison.
+The Board's Policy and Governance Committee will meet as needed, by call of the Chair in Madison.
 Other subcommittees and workgroups meet on an ad hoc basis.

 Supporting the Public Records Board as Executive Secretary: